openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `error`: REQUIRED.
 A key at the top level of the object, the value of which SHOULD be the following ASCII [@!USASCII] error code:
   * `invalid_notification_id`: The `notification_id` in the Notification Request was invalid.
   * `invalid_notification_request`: The Notification Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, or is otherwise malformed.

-It is at the discretion of the Wallet whether to retry the request or not.

 It is at the discretion of the Issuer to decide how to proceed after returning an error response.